 - Create a picking list or a document that lists the items that need to be retrieved, along with the location and quantity

 - Integrate a warehouse management system to further streamline the process by grouping similar items together

-Utilize Wave Picking for Priority Orders
+Utilize Wave Picking

-Unlike batch picking where the employee picks orders based on same items and quantity, wave picking focuses on shipping dates — making it the ideal picking method for orders with tight shipping deadlines.
+Unlike batch picking in which the employee picks orders based on same items and quantity, wave picking focuses on shipping dates — making it the ideal picking method for orders with tight shipping deadlines.

 To implement wave picking: